MadLadSquad/MadLadSquadSite/README.md

 working on that contains the core and even some more features a modern desktop environment would provide.

 More info can be found [here](https://madladsquad.com/desktop)

+## Multilingual
+The multilingual department works on a small number of applications in the areas of language learning, input and output.
+While they work on standalone applications like [Youyin](https://youyin.madladsquad.com/) the multilingual team mainly helps the [multilingual project](https://madladsquad.com/untitled-desktop/subprojects/i18n) under the desktop department.
+Additionally work on the multilingual project gets frequently backported to the games department.
+Here are some of the tasks of the multilingual department:
+1. Develop language learning applications like [Youyin](https://youyin.madladsquad.com/)
+1. Help with translating all softwar we produce to multiple languages
+1. Help with developing libraries related to multilingual support, such as ones that deal with system fonts, locales, translation systems and more
+1. Help the [multilingual project](https://madladsquad.com/untitled-desktop/subprojects/i18n) with tools for the UntitledDesktopEnvironment

 ## Our Projects
 ### Games and game related